 - A. During review of tree preservation submittals, the County's Landscape Architect or his designee may determine that modifications of the proposed plans or calculations are necessary.
-Conditions that may require changes include, but are not limited to, the following: - (1) Required preservation of any Specimen Trees - (2) Proposed grading or clearing activities Within the TPZ and/or - (3) Proposed habitat destruction which conflicts with the requirements in Division 6.6. - B. The applicant will be required to revise and update the tree preservation information according to review comments.
+Conditions that may require changes include, but are not limited to, the following: - (1) Preserving Required preservation of any tree due to their age, size, rarity, uniqueness, historic value, status as a specimen tree, or other outstanding quality.
+Specimen Trees - (2) Proposed grading or clearing activities do not follow the requirements of this division.
+Within the TPZ and/or - (3) Proposed habitat destruction which conflicts with the requirements in Division 6.6. - B. The applicant will be askedrequired to revise and update the tree preservation information according to review comments.